roszpun/ds-awesome/README.md

-# A list of nice apps/ websites I am proud of to share with you :)
+# A list of nice apps, websites and other things I am proud of to share with you :)

 ## Vue.js